 Principles for State-Federal Relations

 Governors believe that commerce is the engine of economic development and job creation.
 Many cylinders power this complex engine, including, but not limited to, capital access, trade and investment, taxation and regulation, research and development and innovation, and collaborations between private firms, academic institutions, federal research laboratories, and the public sector.

 Our nation’s multi-modal transportation and related-infrastructure systems support and enhance the economic growth of states and the nation.
 Infrastructure provides the skeletal network that connects the nation.
 Together, transportation and infrastructure help sustain quality of life, promote public safety and enable the flow of interstate and international commerce that underpins the United States’ competitive position in the global economy.

-Governors support the preservation of public financing - notably tax-exempt financing - because it is the primary method to raise capital for a wide range of public projects.
+Governors support the preservation of public financing - notably tax-exempt financing.
+Most states utilize public financing to raise capital for a wide range of public projects, some states utilize public-private partnerships, and some states operate on a “pay-as-you-go” basis.
 By lending money through the purchase of state and locally issued bonds, investors help provide market validation for those projects.

 Governors recognize the importance of ensuring that children have access to meals of high nutritional value.
 Yet, far too many of America's children don't have reliable access to the nutritious food they need to lead healthy, active lives.
 Hunger is one of the most severe roadblocks to the learning process.

 Job training and higher education are at the center of governors' economic development agenda.
 Growing small businesses, expanding existing industries and attracting new companies all depend on the qualifications of a state's workforce.